nens/threedi-docs/source/f_problem_solving.rst

 Can't find the model you are looking for?
 Please check the following:

-- If you have access to the organization to which the model belongs
+- If you have access to the organisation to which the model belongs

 - If the model is available on API v3.
 Please contact the :ref:`servicedesk` if you need assistance.